spatialthoughts/qgis-tutorials/source/docs/3/using_plugins.rst

    .. note::

       Many core plugins are not enabled by default.
-Plugins get loaded on QGIS startup, so enabling many plugins can increase startup time.
+Plugins get loaded on QGIS startup, so enabling many plugins can increase the startup time.
 Disable all plugins you don't need for a better experience.

 4. Now that the :guilabel:`Topology Checker Plugin` is enabled, you can go to the :menuselection:`Vector --> Topology Checker` to use the functionality added by the plugin.